jeffpar/pcjs.v1/disks/pc/os2/misc/football/87058/README.md

 considerations for OS/2.
 Up to this point, all OS/2 design and development work had been 16-bit, since the state-of-the-art Intel CPU at the time was the 80286.

-The FOOTBALL prototype was forked from pre-1.0 OS/2 sources, and the only hardware it supported was the Compaq DeskPro 386-16.
-The source code was later sent to IBM, and as of April 1987, they were adapting it to run on the Model 80 PS/2.
+The FOOTBALL prototype was based on pre-1.0 OS/2 sources, and the only hardware it supported was the Compaq DeskPro 386-16.
+The source code was later sent to IBM, who in early April 1987 was adapting it to run on the Model 80 PS/2.
-It is unlikely that any FOOTBALL prototype was ever released outside of Microsoft and IBM.

-Although FOOTBALL contained features not found in OS/2 until version 2.0, there is no direct connection between this internal Microsoft effort and OS/2 2.0.
-Some of the 32-bit support and paging work undoubtedly migrated to version 2.0 eventually, but that would have happened much later, since work on OS/2 2.0 did not begin in earnest until October 1987, after 1.0 was finished.
+After OS/2 1.0 was finished in October 1987, FOOTBALL changes were merged into a fresh set of 1.0 sources, which initially was version 1.3 (also known as **PIGSKIN** and later **CRUISER**) but ultimately became version 2.0.

+A directory listing of this disk is provided [below](#directory-of-os2-football-boot-disk-v76817).

 Booting FOOTBALL
 ---

+{% include machine.html id="deskpro386" %}

 When booting on a [Compaq DeskPro 386-16 with 2Mb of RAM](/devices/pc/machine/compaq/deskpro386/ega/2048kb/), the following information is output to COM2 by the kernel's built-in debugger: